ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 2.2) Along which dimensions can the cache be optimized (example dimensions could be hit rate, memory footprint, query latency, ...)? \
 2.3) Which of the dimensions from 2.2 matters most in practice? \
-2.4) Given the most important dimension, how should the cache be parameterized to optimize for it? miss rates, eviction counts, and memory footprint per query?
-Possibly also others?) \
+2.4) Given the most important dimension, how should the cache be parameterized to optimize for it?\
-2.5) How do we measure the chosen optimization target? \
+2.5) How do we measure the chosen optimization target?

 3. **Investigate blocking I/O and implement batched disk reads.** \
 The warm/cold wall-clock difference of only 284 ms suggests the `IdCache` is effective for the SPO query,